 Allison Fromm is founding director of Joyful Noise, a New Jersey and Delaware chorus of adults with physical and neurological challenges.
 Founded in 2000, Joyful Noise has performed at Chorus America and ACDA national conferences, the Yale International Choral Festival, and a Harvard University concert and symposium conceived and organized by fellow Notes from the Heart conductor, Andrew Clark.
 A graduate of Yale and Boston Universities, this year she completed her doctorate in choral music at the University of Illinois.

 Kory Antonacci M.S.Ed., MT-BC, is a board-certified music therapist who also holds a master’s degree in clinical mental health counseling.
 She currently serves as a music therapist at the Children’s Hospital of Pittsburgh of UPMC.
 In addition to providing therapeutic services to patients and families, Kory also supervises the music therapy internship program and is the primary investigator for current music therapy research within the neonatal intensive care unit.
-For the past 4 years, Kory has led The Woodlands music ensemble, which supports the musical and personal growth of all participants.
+Beginning in 2011, Kory has led The Woodlands music ensemble, which supports the musical and personal growth of all participants.
 She is an active member of the Pittsburgh Symphony Orchestra Accessibility Advisory Committee and received the 2015 Pittsburgh Symphony Orchestra Paul Ross Award for Excellence in Education and Community Engagement.
 Kory is a firm believer in a “yes you can” attitude, and strives to incorporate this into her work each day.

 Mindy Cable has been a registered music therapist since 1981.
 She has a music education degree from Westminster College and a music therapy degree from Slippery Rock University.
 She is in her 35th year at Reformed Presbyterian Home in Pittsburgh as Activities Director/Music Therapist.
 She is in her 28th year at Cranberry Community United Presbyterian Church as Director of Music.
 She is a charter member of the Harmony-Zelienople Community Band as a flautist since 1998.
 Mindy has been an accompanist for The Woodlands Music Ensemble since its inception about 13 years ago.
 For several years, she played for The Woodlands’ devotional programs.
 Mindy lives nearby in Cranberry Twp. with her two furry felines, Caleb & Molly.